-- Press and hold the [DW] key while in the "RADIO" mode, the mode is changed to "INTERCOM" mode.
-If the [DW] key pressed and held again the QUEST+ will revert to "RADIO" mode. - 2.
-When the "INTERCOM" operation is activated, "IC" is displayed on the LCD. - Press the PTT switch.
+- 1. Press and hold the [DW] key while in the "RADIO" mode, the mode is changed to "INTERCOM" mode.
+If press the [DW] key again the mode will revert to "RADIO" mode. - 2.
+When the "INTERCOM" operation is activated, "IC" is displayed on the RAM+ Mic and "INTERCOM" is displayed on the MATRIX. - Press the PTT switch.
 The "TALK" is displayed.

 NOTE: A warning beep is emitted when the RAM+ Mic PTT switch is pressed while the transceiver microphone's PTT switch is pressed.